 Last Sunday I watched Joanna Lumley’s ‘Trans-Siberian Adventure’ on ITV (it will come as no surprise that I love a travel program, will it?)
 And I have now decided that I will do away with my next holiday to Spain and go to Mongolia instead.
+(Though wherever I head you can be sure I’ll have travel insurance in place.)
 It looks amazing.
 I was particularly enamoured, though, with the Mongolian throat singing I saw.

 I consider myself to have a great vocal talent, so naturally I tried to replicate what I heard on the TV.
 It wasn’t perfect, but I think I did I good job because my neighbour even started to provide a beat from downstairs, banging a broom against the ceiling!